CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 Our testing procedure is to identify scheduling conflict through error messages or warnings when it occurs by intentionally scheduling conflicting classes.
 The test succeeds when conflicts are identified/displayed to the user and fails if left unnoticed.
+We will also schedule correct, not conflict classes.
+The test succeeds if there are no error messages or warnings and fails if an error message or warning occurs.

 ## Calculate GPA
 ### Functionality
 Allow for student to estimate the grade they will get in the classes they choose and it would show them the weighted gpa they would receive based on the grades they inputed.
 ### Design
 In order to calculate the maximum GPA for classes, we will have to add the maximum GPA in each of the student’s classes then divide it by the